Panasonic TZ100 vs Sony A6000

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TZ100 does not feature such an accessory-socket.

-Both the TZ100 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the TZ100 and A6000 can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic TZ100 and the Sony A6000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.